 - Module 1: Introduction to the cybersecurity domain, including culture, risk and governance, technical concepts and leadership roles;

 - Module 2: Policy, legislative, regulatory and institutional frameworks underpinning the cybersecurity domain, including standards, audit and readiness frameworks, security architectures design and methodologies;

 - Module 3: Emerging cybersecurity technology trends and future-proofing organisations;

 - Module 4: Cybersecurity strategies, training and certifications; and

 - Module 5: Research paper on a key topic in cybersecurity.

-This course is aligned to NQF Level 8 in the South African Qualifications Framework (SAQA).
+This course is aligned to NQF Level 8 in the South African National Qualifications Framework.